-- Target 7: Have halted by 2015 and begun to reverse the spread of HIV AIDS - Nauru: Nauru is financially assisted with other countries through external assistance to prevent HIV/AIDS. - Target 8:Have halted by 2015 and begun to reverse the incidence of malaria and other major diseases - Nauru: Major global diseases such as malaria, leprosy and TB are not issues in Nauru, but so- called western diseases such as diabetes remains high at 3.1 per 1,000 people.
+Target 7: Have halted by 2015 and begun to reverse the spread of HIV AIDS prevent HIV/AIDS.

+Nauru: Nauru is financially assisted with other countries through external assistance to major diseases but so- called western diseases such as diabetes remains high at 3.1 per 1,000 people.